 Davies has remained physically active and experienced few complications from diabetes since retiring eight years ago.
 In the spring of 2018, he had a stroke, but “I have recovered fairly well,” he says.
-He and his wife, Sally, spent four months last winter in Arizona, where he golfed regularly and worked out at the gym three times a week.
+That winter, he and his wife, Sally, spent four months in Arizona, where he golfed regularly and worked out at the gym three times a week.
 In Estevan, he gardens, takes long walks with Sally, spends time with his grandchildren, and continues to volunteer with Diabetes Canada, his church, and the Estevan Housing Authority.

 Davies sees value in each and in every contribution anyone makes to the fight against diabetes.
 For example, after hearing that a volunteer who used to collect donations from Diabetes Canada coin boxes had passed away, Davies took on the task of collecting coins from the boxes and depositing the funds for the organization.
 “Everything I do is satisfying.
 If I help one person by talking to them about diabetes, that’s satisfying for me,” he says.

 Heart disease and diabetes

 People with diabetes may develop heart disease or stroke 15 years earlier than those without diabetes.
 The good news is that you can lower your risk considerably by paying close attention to key risk factors—high blood sugar, being overweight, inactivity, high blood pressure, high cholesterol, and smoking—and by following the ABCDEs of diabetes management.
 Visit Heart Disease & Stroke for tips to help you prevent these complications.